James Naughtie: Radio presenter

+In 2024, James Naughtie made an appearance as himself on ITV's drama, Mr Bates vs the Post Office.

 Jeremy Hunt gaffe

 On 6 December 2010, Naughtie was co-presenting the Today programme, and trailing the guests who would be interviewed after the 8 am news bulletin.
 Introducing Jeremy Hunt, the Culture Secretary, he inadvertently replaced the "H" at the beginning of "Hunt" with a "C".
 Choking on his words, he was clearly embarrassed by the mistake, and gave a full apology once he had recovered.
-However, only an hour later, another BBC presenter, Andrew Marr made the same mistake when discussing Naughtie's error.
+However, only an hour later, another BBC presenter, Andrew Marr, made the same mistake when discussing Naughtie's error.

 Awards and positions

 Naughtie was named as journalist of the year at the 1984 Scottish Press Awards.
 He was voted Sony Radio Awards Radio Personality of the Year in 1991 and Voice of the Listener & Viewer Award in 2001.
 He is a member of the Marshall Aid Commemoration Commission and a United Kingdom advisory board member for the British-American Project, which exists to promote the British-American relationship.

-Naughtie was given an honorary doctorate by the University of Stirling in 2001, and installed as its chancellor on 9 October 2008, succeeding Dame Diana Rigg when her ten-year term ended.
+Naughtie was given an honorary doctorate by the University of Stirling in 2001, and installed as its Chancellor on 9 October 2008, succeeding Dame Diana Rigg when her ten-year term ended.

 Naughtie chaired the judges of the inaugural 2010 Hippocrates Prize for Poetry and Medicine.

 In 2017 Naughtie gave the Hugh Cudlipp Lecture.
 In his speech he referred to the Trump presidency thus: "There hasn’t been in living memory in western democracy a threat to freedom of the press of the kind we see there."

 Naughtie was elected a Fellow of the Royal Society of Edinburgh in March 2017.